Skip to content

 Click here for author guidelines, including instructions on how to submit.
 When you are ready to submit your article, please do so through this page

-Members should click on the ‘read this journal online’ button in the top-left corner of this page to use their free access to BJET.
+Members should click on the ‘Read this journal online’ link in the top-left corner of this page to use their free access to BJET.

-The BJET editors offered their biennial award for the Best EdTech Paper presented at this year’s BERA Annual Conference.
+The BJET editors offered their biennial award for the Best EdTech Paper presented at this year’s BERA Conference.
 Sessions were identified from the programme based on their relevance to the journal’s scope and were judged by a small panel including members of the BJET editorial team.
 The judges attended the selected sessions and reviewed them on the basis of the following selection criteria: originality; quality of research; contribution/significance to the research community; innovation; clarity of presentation.
-The 2023 winners are:
+The 2025 winner is:

 More details can be found here.